Java programmer expert

 Step 1: Download the latest version of Java from the official website.

-Tip: We recommend to always choose the latest version of the Java JDK for experimenting with Java, as it contains the most functionality and bug fixes.
-Businesses, in turn, prefer the Java LTS version.
+Tip: When experimenting with Java, we recommend that you always use the latest version of the Java JDK, as it contains the most features and bug fixes.
+Enterprises prefer the Java LTS version.

 Step 2: Once the download is complete, double-click on the downloaded file to start the installation.

-Step 3: Click Next and choose the path where Java will be installed (I recommend leaving the default path), then click Next to start the installation.
+Step 3: Click Next and select the path where Java will be installed (I recommend to keep the default path), then click Next to start the installation.

-Step 4: After the installation is complete, you can still view the documentation on the Java website by clicking the Next Steps button.
+Step 4: Once the installation is complete, you can still view the documentation on the Java website by clicking the Next Steps button.

 Click Close to complete the installation process.

-Step 5: Verify proper installation of Java by opening a command prompt (cmd command) and typing the command java -version.
-If Java is installed correctly, you should see the version number displayed.
+Step 5: Check that Java is installed correctly by opening a command prompt (cmd command) and typing java-version.
+If Java is installed correctly, the version number should be displayed.

 Now that we have our preferred version of Java installed, we will install Apache NetBeans.